pisv/gethandly.wiki-playground/Step-Four.md

 }
 ```

-To make this code compile, we need to add `org.eclipse.ui.ide` to the list
+For this code to compile, we have to add `org.eclipse.ui.ide` to the list
 of required bundles of the `org.eclipse.handly.examples.basic.ui` plug-in:

 ```